alkiranet/terraform-provider-alkira/docs/resources/service_infoblox.md

 Optional:

-- **any_cast_enabled** (Boolean) This knob controls whether AnyCast is to be enabled for this instance or not.
+- **anycast_enabled** (Boolean) This knob controls whether AnyCast is to be enabled for this instance or not.
 AnyCast can only be enabled on an instance if it is also enabled on the service.